yasersyafa/final-project-igdx/README.md

-# Photo Walk — a cozy photography game
+# a cozy photography game

 Phaser 3 in the browser. **Bun is the toolchain only** (package manager, `bun build` bundler, `bun test`).
 Phaser never runs inside the Bun runtime.